The Classification of Compounds in Chemistry

 Type of Mixture

-Genranaly mixture are two type.
+Genranaly mixtures are two types.

 (a) Homogeneous Mixture